Akshansh-Bakshi/duolingo-clone/README.md

-# Duolingo Web App Clone — SDE Fullstack Assignment
+# Duolingo Web App Clone (SDE Fullstack Assignment)

 This repository contains the implementation for the Duolingo Web App clone assignment described in `ProjectSpecs.md`.